georgian-io/Knowledge-Distillation-Toolkit/README.md

 1. The `inference_pipeline` class only needs to implement `run_inference_pipeline`. `run_inference_pipeline` tests a student model on a validation dataset.

 2. `run_inference_pipeline` should return a dictionary, e.g. {"inference_result": a numerical value that measures the performance of a student model on a validation dataset.}

+# How does loss function work?

+We need to calculate a loss function when we do knowledge distillation training.
+We always have a knowledge distillation loss, which is the KL divergence between teacher and student model's probability distribution.
+It is also common to add a supervised training loss into the loss function.
+For example, if the student model is an image classification network, the supervised training loss could be [cross entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html).
+The final loss function would combine different losses, so we can calculate the gradient using the final loss and update the student model (Obviously, we will not do this manually and PyTorch will do this automatically for us).